Study Abroad & Off Campus

 National Student Exchange (NSE)

-Want to study in another part of the US or Canada for a year, semester, or summer?
 National Student Exchange (NSE) allows students to go on exchange to another school in the United States or Canada.
-Choose from more than 200 schools and hundreds of majors/minors.
-You can still earn credit toward your U of M degree, and the credits you earn may be used toward your psychology major or minor.
+Choose from more than 200 schools and hundreds of subjects to study.
+You can still earn credit toward your U of M degree and the credits you earn may be used toward your psychology major or minor.

 International UROP Scholarship

-The International Undergraduate Research Opportunities Program (UROP) Scholarship is designed to promote learning abroad opportunities to University of Minnesota-Twin Cities undergraduate students by providing critical funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
-The learning abroad program must be a semester or academic year in length involving a minimum of 100 hours dedicated to research that occurs onsite.
+The International Undergraduate Research Opportunities Program (I-UROP) Scholarship provides critical funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
+The learning abroad program must be a fall or spring semester or the academic year.
+A minimum of 100 hours must be dedicated to onsite research.